[about me] [powered by lisp] [... Viewable With Any Browser ...] [written with vi]

 Then empty the dough onto the kitchen scale.
 Place half of the dough into one baking pan, and the other half in another pan.
 Press the dough so the top surface is pretty much flat and even.

 Set aside the two pans.
-Cover them with a tea towel, after wetting it down.

 Go back and do this with the other batch.